Shouree/storm-http-framework/doc/02-Language_Reference/01-Storm/06-Packages_and_Files.md

    since they have the same extension.
 If a file `syntax.bnf` also exists, it will be in its own group since the extension differs.

-2. Create a `Reader` for each group.
+2. Create a `lang.PkgReader` for each group.

    The `Package` then creates an instance of the `core.lang.PkgReader` class for each group of files.
 The `PkgReader` class is an abstract class that each language is expected to subclass in